Physics-50/Module-3/docs/week2.md

 Try to understand and mitigate the most significant sources of uncertainty in your determination of $$P_{max}$$ (or $$I_{sc}$$ or $$V_{oc}$$ if you focus on one of those), but do not get bogged down in repeated trials for their own sake.
 Perhaps something else is really the limiting factor in your accuracy or precision, and you should be focusing there instead!
 Or perhaps the changes in your solar panel's performance are so dramatic that they are clear even with your relatively large uncertainties -- and the best use of your time is to explore more different settings instead of gathering more data on just a few.

-Experimental design, data collection, and data analysis and interpretation is often presented as a linear sequence of activities.
+Experimental design, data collection, and data analysis and interpretation are often presented as a linear sequence of activities.
 In practice, they are much more cyclic, with preliminary data collection and interpretation giving feedback on the viability or usefulness of the original plan.
 Especially in an investigation that only spans a few hours of lab time overall, reviewing preliminary results to adjust your next steps is almost certainly more useful than adhering to a strict standard of results-blind data-taking and separate analysis.

 ## Things to Turn In